After two weeks of tournaments and the third on the run, the uncertainty of the House of Horror is finally getting answers.

 I hope you find this article useful and informative for preparing yourself for your next session of competitive Magic.
 Maybe next week we have more paper tournaments and some exciting archetypes will appear again on the map.

-Until the next time, if you have any comments about this or any other topic, let us know in this article comment section, or on my Twitter.
+Until next time, if you have any comments about this or any other topic, let us know in the comment section of this article, or on my Twitter.

 If you don't know my previous work for other DotGG sites or my content on Twitch or Youtube, I would like to tell you that I'm offering coaching services for MTG, and Marvel Snap at $15/hour.
 If you want to contact me, look for me at: